Welcome to my site – what brings you here?

 In June, I became a member of ProCopywriters, the association of freelance copywriters.
 My member profile is below.
 If you need help with your written communications, why not take a look?

 In early June, my 14 year-old son Charlie once again completed the half-mile event in the Great North Swim, to raise money for our friend Amelia.
 As ever, we’re incredibly proud of him and pleased to be able to help Amelia and her family access the help that she needs to develop.
 If you’d like to contribute, I’d be very grateful – click here for the JustGiving page.

-In recent weeks, we were sad to say goodbye to Ben, my brother’s faithful border collie.
-He was 12 and had a great life.
+In May, we were sad to say goodbye to Marley, our faithful golden Labrador.
+He was nearly 12 and we’d had him since he was eight months old.
+He had a great life, despite being diagnosed with diabetes in 2016, and was a huge part of our family.
 You can read his obituary here.